Canucks top Leafs 3-2 in OT in return from COVID layoff - WHIZ News

 The Leafs’ bench was angry with the play and it was reviewed, with officials determining Edler had committed a knee-on-knee hit.
 He was assessed a five-minute major and a game misconduct — and Toronto took advantage.

-Matthews scored with 19 seconds left in the man advantage, taking a pass from Nylander, powering to the net and chipping it up over Holtby’s shoulder, with the puck hitting the crossbar on the way in and giving Toronto a 2-0 lead.
+Matthews scored with 19 seconds left in the man advantage to give Toronto a 2-0 lead.

-The Canucks responded just 86 seconds later when Horvat streaked into the Maple Leafs zone and scored his 15th of the season.
+The Canucks responded just 86 seconds later when Horvat scored his 15th of the season.

-Nylander ripped a shot past Holtby to open the scoring 3:45 into the first to give Toronto a 1-0 lead.
+Nylander ripped a shot past Holtby to open the scoring 3:45 into the first to put Toronto in front 1-0.

 NOTES